 In 1787 Edmund married the young daughter of a Waterford tanner, believed to be Mary Elliott.
 The marriage was short due to Mary’s untimely death in 1789.
-The baby she was carrying was saved, and was born with some kind of disability.
-The baby was christened, Mary.
-Edmund, due to his immense grief and business commitments was unable to care adequately for his baby daughter, so he invited his spinster step sister, Joan (Murphy) to be housekeeper for him and to share the parenting of young Mary.
+The baby she was carrying was saved and was christened, Mary.
+Edmund, due to his immense grief and business commitments, invited his spinster step sister, Joan (Murphy) to be housekeeper for him and to share the parenting of young Mary.

 We know precious little about Edmund Rice and both his spirituality and educational philosophy from what he wrote.
 A practical man, a business man, Edmund’s letters were often about business and the day to day affairs that he engaged in.
 But what we do know from the oral tradition passed down is that Edmund was a deeply spiritual man.